Accelize/apyfal/docs/index.rst

 **Limitations in remote mode**

-+ Max input file size is limited to 30GB when using client local file.
++ Max input data size is limited to 30GB when using client local file.
 + Timeout will occur if a request takes more than 900s.